Open Day Tōia Mai 2022

 Candidates who have English as a second language are required to have an International English Language Test System (IELTS) score of 6.0, with no individual band score lower than 5.5; or equivalent

-Please bring pen and paper with you on your first day.
+Please bring a pen and notebook with you on your first day.
+We also recommend bringing an electronic device (laptop/tablet).
 Your classes will commence at 1pm on your first day.

 If your programme requires you to have access to textbooks, these can be purchased through a range of suppliers listed below: